 In order to gain entry onto an Osteopathy university degree course, you will need a basic standard of academic qualifications - e.g. five GCSE passes (grade A - C) plus at least two A Levels (grade A - C).
 Typically, this particular degree course will require 4 years full-time study.
 It's possible to complete on a part-time basis although that will obviously take longer to achieve the qualification.

 If you're a mature student, entry requirements maybe more flexible.
 Also, qualified medical doctors and physiotherapists can complete an 'accelerated pathway' at certain educational institutions to achieve an Osteopathic qualification recognised by the General Osteopathic Council.

 There are several educational institutes in the UK offering osteopathic qualifications recognised by the General Osteopathic Council.

 Once you have achieved your Osteopathic qualification and are registered with the General Osteopathic Council, to work with animals you will then need to complete a Postgraduate level course looking at the treatment of animals.

 - Contact the Association of Animal Osteopaths (AAO) (formerly Society of Osteopaths in Animal Practice - SOAP).
 This association was created following close consultation with the General Osteopathic Council, with the aim of promoting the professional development of osteopathy within the area of animal treatment.
 Contact details for SOAP are at end of this page.

-Additionally, the European School of Osteopathy is working closely with the AAO to offer a range of relevant courses - find out more here.
+- European School of Osteopathy (UK) is working closely with the AAO to offer a range of relevant courses - find out more here.

 Also, you might find the following course interesting: